 Written procedures for workers to follow when faced with serious and imminent danger should be created.
 Since not all accidents can be foreseen, these should acknowledge that situations may arise when workers need to act on their own initiative to make themselves safe.
 There should be clear explanations as to when workers should stop work and move to a place of safety.

 An employer who employs a child below school-leaving age must inform the parent or guardian of the child of the risks and the safety requirements derived from the risk assessment.

 Host employers must ensure that people working on their premises who are self-employed or who work for other employees receive relevant safety information.
-This can be done by providing them with information directly or providing it to their employers, in which case the host employer must check that the information is passed on.
+This can be done by providing them with information directly or providing it to their employers.
+In the case of the latter, the host employer must check that the information is passed on.

-Managers should be aware of relevant legislation and should be competent to manage health and safety policy effectively.
+Managers should be aware of relevant legislation relating to health and safety and should be competent to manage H&S policy effectively.
 All employees, including senior management, should receive relevant training.